-Regional Weekend (Friday/Saturday) or (Sunday/Monday) Course
+Regional Weekend (Friday/Saturday) Course

 The Division of Palliative Care at McMaster University is pleased to be a host organization for Pallium's Learning Essentials Approaches to Palliative and End of Life Care (LEAP).
 The LEAP course provides an opportunity for active learning about current best-practice in caring for patients with life-threatening and life-limiting illness, with a special focus on family practice and community settings.